dask/dask-blog/_posts/2020-08-21-running-tutorials.md

 For the Dask tutorial we were targeting users who were either new to Dask, or had been using it for a while but wanted to learn more about the wider project.
 Dask is a large project after all and there are many features that you may not discover when trying to solve your specific challenges with it.

 At large conferences is it quite normal to run a three hour tutorial, however when trying to schedule a tutorial as part of a person's normal working day that is probably too much to ask of them.
-Folks are accustom to scheduling in work meetings that are typically 30-60 minutes, but that may not be enough to run a tutorial.
+Folks are accustomed to scheduling in work meetings that are typically 30-60 minutes, but that may not be enough to run a tutorial.
 So we settled on 90 minutes, enough to get through a good amount of content, but not too long that folks will be put off.

 We already have an ["official" tutorial](https://github.com/dask/dask-tutorial) which is designed to fill the three hours of a SciPy tutorial.
 This tutorial is also designed as a "Dask from first principals" style tutorial where we explore how Dask works and eventually scale up to how Dask implements familiar APIs like Numpy and Pandas.
 This is great for giving folks a thorough understanding of Dask but given that we decided on 90 minutes we may not want to start with low level code as we may run out of time before getting to general usage.